SamRoberts/fuzzy/README.md

   pre-allocate env arrays.
 - Once scope instructions are done, consider additional outputs, like printing text which matched scope, similar to regex captures.
 Consider named scopes.
-- Write a simple inefficient algorithm to a) check correctness of complex iterative algorithm, and b) help experiment with more powerful parsers
 - Prove tableRec is valid and there are no loops.
 If so, try to get rid of stack usage completely, replacing it with a loop that fills out mutable tables